Reflected Skorokhod equations and the Neumann boundary value problem for elliptic equations with Levy-type operators: Introduction

 with local operator $\tilde\LL$ defined by (\ref{eq1.8}) but with the diffusion matrix $a$ replaced by the matrix $\tilde a=a+2I_d$, where $I_d$ is the identity matrix.
 As another application we show some stability results with respect to the convergence of the coefficients $\sigma,b$.

-It is worth stressing that our proof that $u$ given by (\ref{eq1.3}) is the viscosity solution of (\ref{eq1.1}) is probabilistic.
+It is worth noting that our proof that $u$ defined by (\ref{eq1.3}) is the viscosity solution of (\ref{eq1.1}) is probabilistic and independent of the reuslts of \cite{BGJ}.
 It uses some ideas from \cite{PZ}.
 We also give a probabilistic proof of the convergence of $\{u_n\}$ to $u$.
-The proof of the convergence of $\{u_n\}$ to $u$ given in \cite{BGJ} is analytical.
-However, the penalization term used in \cite{BGJ} to define $u_n$ is an analytical counterpart to the penalization term used in known approximation schemes for $X^x$ (see \cite{LS} for the case of diffusion process, i.e. when $L=\LL$, and \cite{LS1,LS2} for the general case).
+The proof of the convergence of $\{u_n\}$ to $u$ given in \cite{BGJ} is analytic.
+However, the penalization term used in \cite{BGJ} to define $u_n$ is an analytic counterpart to the penalization term used in known approximation schemes for $X^x$ (see \cite{LS} for the case of diffusion process, i.e. when $L=\LL$, and \cite{LS1,LS2} for the general case).
 This simple observation is behind our method of proof.
 We consider probabilistic solutions $u_n$ of problems

 with

 They are defined by

 where $X^{x,n}$ is the solution of the SDE in $\BR^d$ associated with $L^n$.
 By using rather standard arguments (see Section \ref{sec4}) one can see that $u_n$ is a viscosity solution of (\ref{eq1.4}) and $u$ is a viscosity solution of (\ref{eq1.1}).
 To show our main convergence result we assume that the L\'evy measure $\nu$ satisfies the following integrability condition: We show that if (\ref{eq1.6}) is satisfied, $f,g$ are continuous, $|f(x)|\le K(1+|x|^p)$ for some $K\ge0$ and $g$ is bounded, then $u,u_n\in C(\BR^d)$ and for every compact $K\subset\BR^d$